 Enneagram 9s often struggle with self-awareness.
 As a parent who is a 9, learn to pay more attention to your physical and emotional needs.
 Exercise regularly.
 Eat healthy meals.
 Drink plenty of water.
 Take frequent breaks.
 Go to the doctor as needed.
 Don’t disregard your mind and body when they try to tell you that something is wrong.
 (My mother-in-law, an Enneagram 9, once waited several weeks to get an X-ray after she fell and broke her arm.)
 Remember to always take care of yourself to continue to take care of your kids and everyone else that is important to you.

 5. Teach your kids how to be independent.

 “The most courageous act is still to think for yourself.
 Aloud.” – Coco Chanel

-As peacemakers, type 9s tend to struggle with making their own decisions without seeking others’ input.
+As peacemakers, Enneagram 9s tend to struggle to make their own decisions without seeking others’ input.
 They worry about causing problems or upsetting other people.
 Your children need to see that you are resourceful and trust yourself enough to make your own choices and then stand by them.
 They will one day need the courage and confidence to do the same.

 6. Show your kids how to engage in healthy discourse.

 “In seeking truth you have to get both sides of a story.” – Walter Cronkite

 Enneagram 9s value preserving the peace, often to a fault.
 Show your kids that it is okay and normal for people to question authority or to disagree with one another regularly.
 Everyone is entitled to their own differing opinion or perspective, even you.
 Conflict can be a healthy part of relationships as long as disagreement doesn’t escalate into violence, manipulation, or disrespect.
 Lead by example in clearly stating your point of view and standing up for yourself respectfully whenever possible.